 Felix, Garfield, and Grumpy Cat were all famous cats, but dogs reign supreme as far as pet ownership goes.

-In 2022, the Estimated Total Expenditure on Pets Reached $136.8 Billion (APPA)
+In 2025, the Estimated Total Expenditure on pets reached $158 billion (APPA)

-In 2020, Owners Spent an Average of $228 on Cat Food and $58 on Treats (APPA)
+In 2025, Owners Spent $68.3 billion on Cat Food and Treats (APPA)

 Additionally, this data reflects the strong bond that exists between owners and their cats, as well as the desire to provide them with the best possible care.

-In 2022, 32% of Pet Owners Were Millennials (APPA)
+In 2025, 30% of Pet Owners Were Millennials (APPA)

-Here are how the other generations fared:
+Here is how the other generations fared:

-- Gen Z 14%
+- Gen Z: 21%

-- Gen X 24%
+- Gen X: 28%

-- Baby Boomer 27%
+- Baby Boomer: 22%

 This is a collective percentage for both cats and other pets.

+Gen Z leads in high pet spending, with over $6,000 in annual pet-related expenses on average, reflecting both emotional investment and lifestyle priorities.
 This figure would include vet bills, food, treats, toys, and misc. like clothes and bedding.

 Most Americans spent a lot of time at home in 2020.
-They were able to see the needs and desires of their pets.
+They were able to see the needs and desires of their pets. (source)

 85% of Cats Adopted During the Pandemic Are Still a Part of the Household (ASPCA)

 Since most cats are independent, many owners see no need to change routines now that they’re back in the brick-and-mortar workplace.
-Plus, lots of people became remote or work-from-home workers.
+Plus, lots of people became remote or work-from-home workers. (source)

 Most Pet Owners Get Pets To Keep Them Company (YouGov)

-Cat owners including seniors, single people, couples with children, and a host of others, want/need the companionship of a pet.
+Cat owners, including seniors, single people, couples with children, and a host of others, want/need the companionship of a pet.

 “The Maine Coon and Ragdoll cats are particularly valuable models of HCM (Hypertrophic cardiomyopathy)” – (source)